saumayraj621-sudo/IRIS/screenshots/docs/my-contribution.md

 ---

-> This document records my contribution as a team member to the IRIS project.
+> My primary contribution to the IRIS project was focused on frontend development and dashboard design.